Lewington-pitsos/ml/pre_learning/imputation_methods.md

 ## bPCA: Bayesiean Principle Component Analysis.
 This is very hard and mathsey.
 Basically it seems to perform a little worse than FKN, but is much less expensive computationally.

+## Multiple Imputation

+Basically you aren't sure *what* the missing values are, so you impute your dataset in a number of plausible ways, resulting in a number of alternative datasets.
+You then train models on all the datasets and average the results of the models to get a good prediction.

+Ideally the different imputation methods should all be somewhat random and draw from (more or less) the same statistical distribution.

+But like, fuck that.
+It's going to take forever.